-As of March 31, 2022 we have fully implemented our plan to remediate this material weakness and as a result management has concluded that the Company's internal control over financial reporting was effective.
-Not withstanding this conclusion, we cannot assure you that we will not identify additional material weaknesses in our internal control over financial reporting in the future.
-If we identify future material weaknesses in our internal control over financial reporting, the accuracy and timing of our financial reporting may be adversely affected.
+We have fully implemented our plan to remediate this material weakness and, as a result, during the quarter ended March 31, 2022, management concluded that the Company's internal control over financial reporting was effective.
+Notwithstanding this conclusion, we cannot assure you that we will not identify additional material weaknesses in our internal control over financial reporting in the future.
+If we identify future material weaknesses in our internal control over financial reporting may be adversely affected.
 If additional material weaknesses exist or are discovered in the future, and we are unable to remediate any such material weaknesses, our reputation, financial condition, and operating results could suffer.
 Moreover, we could become subject to investigations by regulatory authorities, which could require additional financial and management resources.